spencerbxb/Excel-Stock-Screener/README.txt

 It may also be downloaded via the Microsoft Store for Windows 10 & 11 devices.

+FOR THE FIRST EXECUTION:
+Please run "installer.py" to download the necessary dependencies

 Directions:

 1. Open the Excel file "Stock Screener" within the same directory (Stock-Screener)